Tim Howard: International career

 On June 7, 2014, in the buildup to the 2014 World Cup, Howard received his 100th cap for the United States in a 2–1 defeat of Nigeria.
 On June 22, Howard was named man of the match for his display during the United States' 2–2 draw with Portugal; his most notable save was a reaction stop to deny Éder, having previously diverted Nani's shot onto the post.

 On July 1, Howard was again awarded man of the match, despite the United States losing 2–1 to Belgium after extra time in the round of 16.
 During the match, he broke the record for most saves in a World Cup match with 15.
 After breaking this record, his performance was celebrated worldwide on the internet, with the hashtag #ThingsTimHowardCouldSave trending on Twitter.

 Following the World Cup, in August 2014, Howard asked U.S. men's national team coach Jürgen Klinsmann to allow him to take a break from international soccer until September 2015; as a result, he missed the 2015 Gold Cup.
 He was called up again in August 2015, for the team's friendly against Peru on September 4, at the RFK Stadium.

 Howard was a member of the team that won the 2017 Gold Cup.
-However, following to national team's failure to qualify for the 2018 World Cup later that year, after a surprise 2–1 away defeat to Trinidad and Tobago on October 10, he was no longer capped at international level.
+However, following the national team's failure to qualify for the 2018 World Cup later that year, after a surprise 2–1 away defeat to Trinidad and Tobago on October 10, he was no longer capped at international level.
 With 121 appearances, he is the most capped goalkeeper in U.S. men's national team history.

 Personal life

 Born to a Hungarian mother, Howard also holds a Hungarian passport.
 He is a cousin of Mia Justus, also a professional soccer goalkeeper.
 He is a devout Christian and has said, "The most important thing in my life is Christ.
 He's more important to me than winning or losing or whether I'm playing or not.
 Everything else is just a bonus."
 He is also involved with Athletes in Action, a ministry arm of Campus Crusade for Christ.

-Howard was named MLS Humanitarian of the Year in 2001 for his work with children with Tourette syndrome, and was added to the New Jersey Tourette Syndrome Association Board of Directors in the same year.
+In 2001, Howard was named MLS Humanitarian of the Year for his work with children with Tourette syndrome, and was added to the New Jersey Tourette Syndrome Association Board of Directors in the same year.
 In 2014, the U.S. Tourette Syndrome Association described him as the "most notable individual with Tourette syndrome around the world" when he was deemed a "Champion of Hope" for the "tremendous courage he displayed in sharing his story on an international platform, educating the public on a disorder that is so seldom talked about, and encouraging young people living with TS to speak out about their experiences".

 In 2014, Howard showed off his arm and torso tattoos for PETA's "Ink, Not Mink" anti-fur campaign.

+Howard has been a commentator for NBC Sports since 2020 on Premier League broadcasts.